 Religious Education

-At St. Oswald’s we believe that if we:Teach children how they should live and they will remember it all their life.
-Proverbs 22:6.
+At St. Oswald’s we believe that we 'Teach children how they should live and they will remember it all their life'; Proverbs 22:6.
 We teach Religious Education using the RE syllabus ‘Questful RE’ by Blackburn Diocesan Board of Education.

 Building on the foundation of both the 2007 and 2013 syllabuses the syllabus has been updated and redesigned to bring it in line with current best practice and pedagogical strategies.
 By embracing the explicit teaching of Christian concepts and God’s big salvation story, it is hoped that the content of this syllabus will give pupils a deeper understanding of Christianity.